 - You can configure one of the ports on it to be VGA, DisplayPort, or COM so that it also supports legacy devices

 - Most of the USB ports are positioned on its front, including the Type-C port, and some people might not like that

 - Its price can get very high if you choose the best possible hardware configuration

-The ASUS Mini PC PB60G is an excellent small form factor PC for business users, as well as home users.
-If you work on a small desk where free space is important, but you also need a powerful PC with many connectivity options and ports, then we recommend you to at least try the ASUS Mini PC PB60G.
+The ASUS Mini PC PB60G is an excellent small form factor PC for business users as well as home users.
+If you work on a small desk where free space is important, but you also need a powerful PC with many connectivity options and ports, then we recommend that you at least try the ASUS Mini PC PB60G.
 It is an excellent device for Office work, professional multimedia editing, browsing the internet, listening to music or watching videos, and it is also a great option if you work with multiple monitors.
-It can even do a decent job in gaming too if you are not too picky and you add the Nvidia Quadro P1000 video card module to it.
+It can even do a decent job with gaming too if you are not too picky and you add the Nvidia Quadro P1000 video card module to it.
 All in all, the ASUS PB60G is an excellent mini PC at a reasonable price.

 Unboxing the ASUS Mini PC PB60G

-The ASUS Mini PC PB60G comes in a medium sized box, made off premium cardboard.
-Its sides are dark gray, while the top and bottom use shade of light gray.
+The ASUS Mini PC PB60G comes in a medium sized box, made of premium cardboard.
+Its sides are dark gray, while the top and bottom use a shade of light gray.
 On its top side, ASUS printed a large picture of the Mini PC and its series name.
 On the back, you can see the serial numbers of your new device.

 Inside the box, there is the ASUS Mini PC PB60G, its AC adapter, a VESA mount kit, a stand, and all the standard documentation: the quickstart guide and the warranty card.
 In some regions, ASUS also offers a Chrome wireless keyboard and mouse.